kctdfh/string-along/README.md

 * **Export:** Select the "Export string variables" plugin command.
 When the modal opens, select the collection you want to export from the dropdown input on the top-left and then click on "Generate".
 The resulting spreadsheet-compatible format of your string variables can be copied to your clipboard by clicking on the... well, giant "Copy" button!

-* **Edit your variabled:** Go to your spreadsheet software, paste the variables, and get to editing.
+* **Edit your variables:** Go to your spreadsheet software, paste the variables, and get to editing.
 It's important that you don't change, edit, or add to the column headers.
 For now, you can only edit or remove any cell in the "String" column.

-* **Import:** Copy your updated columns and cell and run the "Import string variables" plugin command.
+* **Import:** Copy your updated columns and cells and run the "Import string variables" plugin command.
 Click on the text area and paste it.
 If the parsing goes well, the "Preview" tab will be enabled.
 You can use it to check the parsing and see what is going to change when you click on "Import".
 Then you can go ahead and do just that to update your variables.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>